 Having ready ice cubes is a luxury we often take for granted, especially when we have an ice tray in the refrigerator or an ice maker.
 However, the latter, at times, fails to work; and that is the hapless reality of having a fridge with an ice maker.

 In as much as ice makers can stop working, they are relatively simple to fix.
 They are not that complicated of machines, and all models work using the same principles.
 As such, you can diagnose and even set your faulty ice maker if you feel confident about taking up the challenge.
-You can give it a shot before spending money on the expensive repair services.
+You can give it a shot before going to repair services.